kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

     !!!warning ""
         This annotation will be ignored in case preserve client IP is not enabled.
-        - preserve client IP is disabled by default for `IP` targets
+        - preserve client IP is disabled by default for `IP` targets.
         - preserve client IP is enabled by default for `instance` targets

     !!!warning ""